 - Possessory Estates-Life Estate/Remainder.

-Briefly skim pp. 175-181 for historical background of property conveyances.
-Then read pp. 181-185 (skip the problems), 189-190, 201-206. - Defeasible Estates.
-Read estates handout plus pp. 206-208, 213-215.
-Work Estates Problem set #1 and attempt Estates Problem set #2. - Introduction to Future Interests. pp. 225-232 (skip the problems).
-Estates Problem set #3 #1-6.
-Attempt Estates Problem set #4. - Executive Interests. p.233 (first paragraph), pp. 237(d)-240.
-Estates Problem set #3 #7-8, attempt Estates Problem set #5. - The Rule Against Perpetuities. pp. 244-51, 262-65 (You only need to know when RAP is triggered for the exam.
-This material will not be directly tested, but you do need to know it for the bar exam) - Introduction to Tenancy in Common and Joint Tenants. pp. 275-284 - Relations Among Concurrent Owners: pp. 291-299 (through n.2), 300-308.
+- Defeasible Estates.

+- Introduction to Future Interests.

+- Executive Interests.

+- The Rule Against Perpetuities.
+(You only need to know when RAP is triggered for the exam.
+This material will not be directly tested, but you do need to know it for the bar exam)

+- Introduction to Tenancy in Common and Joint Tenants.

+- Relations Among Concurrent Owners.